 We are registered with the FDA as a medical device specifications developer and manufacturer.
 The FDA has broad post-market and regulatory enforcement powers.
 We are subject to unannounced inspections by the FDA and the Food and Drug Branch of the California Department of Public Health ("CDPH") to determine our compliance with the QSR and other regulations at both our design and manufacturing facilities, and these inspections may include the manufacturing facilities of our suppliers.
-Our design facilities in San Francisco, California were most recently audited by the FDA in June 2016 and no formal observations resulted.
-The most recent FDA audit of our manufacturing facility occurred in October 2018 and no formal observations resulted.
-No additional follow up with the FDA was required and we believe that we are in compliance, in all material respects, with the QSR.
+Our design facilities in San Francisco, California were most recently inspected by the FDA in June 2016 and no formal 483 observations resulted.
+The most recent FDA inspection of our manufacturing facility occurred in October 2018 and no formal 483 observations resulted.
+The FDA also performed a Remote Regulatory Assessment ("RRA") of our design facilities in San Francisco, California, which concluded in May 2021.
+The FDA does not issue formal 483 observations at the conclusion of RRAs.

 We are also registered with the EU as a medical device developer, manufacturer and service operator through the National Standard Authority of Ireland ("NSAI") our European Notified Body.
-Most recently, the NSAI completed an ISO 13485 surveillance audit of our design, manufacturing and service operations in June 2019 and we believe that we are in compliance, in all material respects, with the MDD.
+Most recently, the NSAI completed an ISO 13485 surveillance audit of our design, manufacturing and service operations in May 2021 and we expect a renewal of our ISO 13485 certification by the end of August 2021.

-We can provide no assurance that we will continue to remain in compliance with the QSR or MDD, or to the European Union's new MDRs, which will be required to comply with by May 2021.
+We can provide no assurance that we will continue to remain in compliance with the QSR or MDD, or to the European Union's new MDRs, which will be required to comply with the transitional provisions by May 2021.
 If the FDA, CDPH or NSAI inspect any of our facilities and discover compliance problems, we may have to cease manufacturing and product distribution until we can take the appropriate remedial steps to correct the audit findings.
 Taking corrective action may be expensive, time consuming and a distraction for management and if we experience a delay at our manufacturing facility we may be unable to produce Zio monitors, which would harm our business.